 Principle for Bible Reading

 The already/not yet distinction (referring to things that are already true/real but not yet fully realized) aids our understanding of how to make sense of the Bible, especially as it depicts the Christian life.
-The gospel makes us a new person (Romans 6:4), and yet we still need to be renewed in our minds (Romans 12:1–2).
-Jesus decisively freed us from sin (Romans 6:6; John 8:36), and yet we still need to put the old man to death (Romans 8:13).
-We are already clean in God’s eyes, but still need Christ’s cleansing (John 13:8, 10).
+The gospel makes us new people (Romans 6:4), and yet we still need to renew our minds (Romans 12:1–2).
+Jesus freed us decisively from sin (Romans 6:6), and yet we still need to put the old man to death (Romans 8:13).
+We are already clean in God’s eyes (John 13:10), but still need Christ’s cleansing (John 13:8).

 - The Christian is both counted sinless and yet still sins.
 How does the reality that God counts us righteous cause us to fight sin differently?